NoCheatPlus/Docs/Development/bip/bip-3.15.0-and-later.md

     * Fix AttackFrequency on MC 1.7.10 and 1.7.2 (interpret packets).
     * Potentially reduce probability of morepackets set back loops happening.
     * Attempt to improve issues with outdated moves being processed (Only when 'confirm teleport' packets are available.)
+    * Patch WATER_LILY if either of ViaVersion or ProtocolSupport is present.
 * Internals
     * Build against ProtocolLib 4.2.1.
-    * Work towards generic support for flexible order with registered objects.
+    * Work towards generic support for flexible order for internal registries.
+    * Work towards BlockInteractData being the data source for (block-) interaction - might need ordered listeners.
     * Change split move indication (boolean -> int).
     * Moving checks: other plugins can override a set-back much easier now see [commit](https://github.com/NoCheatPlus/NoCheatPlus/commit/34e3548ec5c0ab73ad8c46a1b9198362a0840b8a).
     * Adjust MovingFlying to log packet mismatch more often and keep retrying interpretation.